A red background with white letters that say atoll works

 Responsible Sourcing

-We procure tuna from artisanal fleets in the Maldives EEZ using sustainable pole-and-line, handline methods, ensuring abundant stocks without bycatch.
+We procure tuna from artisanal fleets in the Maldives EEZ using sustainable pole-and-line, and handline methods, ensuring abundant stocks without bycatch.
 Maldives bans purse seiners and long liners, adhering to strict harvest controls for sustainable tuna populations as recommended by the IOTC.
 We hold MSC, Dolphin Safe, and Friends of the Sea certifications and are implementing ISO 14001 standards for our EMS, with certification anticipated soon.

 Energy Efficiency